 Another student from the class of 2015 who had similar responsibilities to Perkins is an example of the program shows its diversity to the public.

-“He was one of the first faces that people saw,” Dana Politis, Project Search executive director, said about that program graduate.
+“He was one of the first faces that people saw,” Dana Politis, community director of workforce program at Montefiore, said about that program graduate.
 “There has always been this focus of what can’t you do, and our focus is what can you do.”

 All students come from district 75, which is a partnership Project Search has with the city education department.
 It provides students with highly instructional support for people with intellectual and developmental disabilities.